1-Lipschitz Layers Compared

 Why 1-Lipschitz networks?

 Current image classification models are not robust!
 Tiny, invisible perturbations of the input, known as adversarial examples1, can change the predictions of the models.
+For example, image classification models give very different predictions for the two images below, whilst the images look identical to humans.

 We study adversarial example mostly to learn more about neural networks, and potentlially build models that e.g. generalize better in the future.